 Not all of these options are possible in Thailand, though.
 Joint venture partnerships are only permitted on a contract basis, regardless of the fact whether they are incorporated or unincorporated joint ventures.

 Joint ventures are rarely permanent and are often dissolved when:

 - One partner buys out the other.

-- The market conditions evolve so that the joint venture is not appropriate anymore.
+- Market conditions evolve in such a manner that the joint venture is not appropriate anymore.

 - Any or both joint venture partners do not agree with the original plan anymore.

 - New goals are developed by either or both parties.